-Why Beautiful People Have More Daughters explores difficult and politically incorrect questions through the lenses of evolutionary psychology.
+Why Beautiful People Have More Daughters (2007) provides answers to difficult and politically incorrect questions through the lens of evolutionary psychology.

-About The Authors: Satoshi Kanazawa is American-born British evolutionary psychologist and writer.
-He focuses on evolutionary psychology to analyze trends and issues pertaining to society, people and, mating choices.
+Satoshi Kanazawa is an American-born British evolutionary psychologist and writer.
+He focuses on evolutionary psychology to analyze trends and issues pertaining to society, people, and mating choices.

 Miller was a social psychology professor.
 He died before the publication of the book, so most of the writing belongs to Kanazawa.

 Introduction: Avoiding Naturalistic and Moralistic Fallacies

 The authors begin by saying that human behavior is a mixture of human nature, culture, and unique experiences.

 The recent trend has been to discount human nature, though, so the authors often stress how the “standard social science model” gets it wrong when it doesn’t account for human nature as shaped by evolution (also see: “The Blank Slate“).

 However, when analyzing human behavior from an evolutionary point of view, we must avoid falling for these two fallacies: